 So where will we push, for ourselves, and where will we pull, for others, this International Women’s Day?

 About the Blogger

 Gill Frigerio is a Principal Teaching Fellow at the Centre for Lifelong Learning, University of Warwick.
-Gill is Course Director of MA Coaching, and Joint Course Director of Career Development and Coaching Studies
+Gill is Joint Course Director of Career Development and Coaching Studies

 Reblogged this on CareerCall – meaning at work and commented: